metaplex-foundation/umi/docs/plugins.md

 }
 ```

-As mentioned above, it is recommended to export plugin functions so we can request any argument that might be needed from the end-user.
+As mentioned above, it is recommended to export plugin functions so we can request any argument that might be needed from the end user.

 ```ts
 export const myPlugin = (myPluginOptions?: MyPluginOptions): UmiPlugin => ({